2014 United States House of Representatives elections in Nebraska: Polling

+Predictions

 Results

+Ashford won the race by a 3.3% margin, making Terry one of only two sitting Republicans to be defeated by a Democrat in 2014 (the other being Steve Southerland in Florida's 2nd).

 District 3

 The 3rd district encompasses the western three-fourths of the state; it is one of the largest non-at-large Congressional districts in the country, covering nearly 65000 sqmi, two time zones and 68.5 counties.
 It is mostly sparsely populated but includes the cities of Grand Island, Kearney, Hastings, North Platte and Scottsbluff.
-The incumbent is Republican Adrian Smith, who has represented the district since 2007.
+Incumbent Republican Adrian Smith, who had represented the district since 2007, ran for re-election.
 He was re-elected with 74% of the vote in 2012 and the district has a PVI of R+23.

+Republican primary

-Smith considered running for the United States Senate in 2014, but declined to do so and is running for re-election.
+Smith considered running for the United States Senate in 2014, but declined to do so.

-Smith was opposed in the Republican primary by retired Colonel Tom Brewer.
-2012 Democratic nominee Mark Sullivan ran unopposed for the Democratic nomination.